File System Considerations

 FatFS

-The most supported file system, recommended for common applications - file/directory operations, data storage, logging, etc. Automatic resolution of specific FAT system type, widely compatible with PC or other platforms.
-Supports partition encryption, read-only mode, optional wear-levelling for SPI Flash (SD cards use own built-in WL), equipped with auxiliary host side tools (generators and parsers, Python scripts).
-Supports SDMMC access.
+The most supported file system, recommended for common applications - file/directory operations, data storage, logging, etc. It provides automatic resolution of specific FAT system type and is widely compatible with PC or other platforms.
+FatFS supports partition encryption, read-only mode, optional wear-levelling for SPI Flash (SD cards use own built-in WL), equipped with auxiliary host side tools (generators and parsers, Python scripts).
+It supports SDMMC access.
 The biggest weakness is its low resilience against sudden power-off events.
-To mitigate such a scenario impact, the IDF FatFS default setup deploys 2 FAT table copies.
-This option can be disabled by setting esp_vfs_fat_mount_config_t::use_one_fat flag (the 2-FAT processing is fully handled by the FatFS library).
-See also related examples.
+To mitigate such a scenario impact, the ESP-IDF FatFS default setup deploys 2 FAT table copies.
+This option can be disabled by setting esp_vfs_fat_mount_config_t::use_one_fat

 Related documents: